JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7932 days**.

-And here is a just a random fact -  **Cinderella is known as Rashin Coatie in Scotland, Zezolla in Italy, and Yeh-hsien in China**.
+And here is a just a random fact -  **A study revealed that men that were born with a low birth weight were less likely to get married**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)